danny2327/NOTWordle/README.md

 If all the letters of a word aren't filled in, it won't submit.

+If the word is not a word that is in my large word list, it won't submit.
+At some point I might use an online dictionary to check, but for now, this is what you get.

 ![image](images/game.png)

 How It's Made
 ---

 Just some plain JS and CSS (using bootstrap, although mostly just for the modals)

+V 1.1.1
+---
+**Changelog**
+Added Settings Pane
+Added "Wordiness" check.
+It's on by default, so you can only guess real words.
+Not remembered between sessions, might do a cookie later.
+Added in-app version number.

 V 1.1.0
 ---